New Jersey Roads - CR 511

 One from each county, both southbound, first in the Pompton Lakes area on Union Ave., and then entering Butler.
 The speed limit sign is an enticing combination of old and wrong, but not quite the master of either category.

-On CR 511 SB, an ancient Mass D.P.W.-style sign (white background and cut corners) for Skyline Drive points to Route 208... to New York!
+CR 511 SB gets one of its own ancient cut-corner signs, reminiscent of those from Mass D.P.W.
+Once again, it references Skyline Drive, and it points to Route 208... to New York!
 Now, of course, it reaches New York City via NJ 4, but keep in mind NJ 208 was also intended to extend in a northerly loop to NY 208 well to the north.
 So, was this sign intended to have a double purpose?
-[Your answer here.]
+Your answer here.

 NB traffic gets its own surprises.
 Rather than find NY 17 blanks, Passaic County dug and found...
 US 17 blanks?
 Somehow, these signs still gave CR 511 traffic a pointer toward NY 17 via Margaret King Avenue (a loop road that connects to NY via Ringwood, so that each sign is at one end of the short avenue) up until 2009.